JoaGamo/GameZip/README.md

 > Install the required packages using `pip install -r requirements.txt`.
 > Additionally, 7z (for handling file compression) is required on your system.
 For Debian systems, use `apt install p7zip`.
 If you are dealing with RAR files, install unrar (non-free package).
 Edit apt-sources to include non-free repositories, then `apt install unrar`.
 Note: Unlocking encrypted RAR files is not supported in unrar-free, in case you install it.

-> [!IMPORTANT]
+> [!WARNING]
-> In the latest update, IGDB support has been added as an alternative to RAWG.
-> Using IGDB requires a 5-step setup involving a Twitch account.
-For more details, read [here](https://api-docs.igdb.com/#getting-started).
-> If you prefer to use IGDB, leave the API= field empty; for RAWG, fill it with your API key.
+> By design, when handling RAR files, this script will DELETE all RAR files inside the directory to be compressed.

 1. **Rename** `.env.example` to `.env` and configure the following fields:

     - `multithread`: Set the number of CPU threads for 7z to use during compression.
-    - `API`: Your RAWG API Key.
+    - `API`: Your RAWG API Key. <- Alternatively, set up IGDB instead of this.
     - `categoryName`: The category name for your torrent's games.
 This ensures the script only compresses game files and not other types of files.
     - `storeFolder`: The directory where the script will store the compressed and renamed versions of the games.